Allawadhi/git-hub-actions/README.md

 # git-hub-actions
-Let us create a new pulll request
+Let us create a new pull request